Part 6: Using Terrain, Chains, and Constellations

 6. Click Close to close the Imagery and Terrain Converter when finished.

-Adding terrain and imagery files in Globe Manager
+Adding the terrain inlay with Globe Manager

-Globe Manager allows you to customize scenario globes with imagery and terrain data and to manage that data once it has been applied.
+The Globe Manager allows you to customize scenario globes with imagery and terrain data and to manage that data once it has been applied.

 Opening Globe Manager